nsitu/Spotify-Basic/README.md

 ```

 ## Vercel
-This project hsa been setup for compatibility with Vercel.
+This project has been setup for compatibility with Vercel.
+Did you know that you can host an Express app on Vercel as a serverless function?
+In this way your static assets are hosted efficiently, but you can also deploy a basic backend as well.
 [Read more](https://vercel.com/docs/frameworks/backend/express) about how Express apps are hosted on Vercel.